Safeguarding at James Hornsby

 Child Protection and Safeguarding Policy updated September 2020 (HERE)

-JHS Emergency Addendum for Safeguarding March 2020 (HERE)
+JHS Emergency Addendum for Child Protection and Safeguarding Procedures January 2021 (HERE)

 Keeping children safe in education part one (HERE)